prabinov42/PlackettLuce/PlackettLuce.md

     ## [6,]    1    4    2    0     3    0  NA
     ## [7,]    4    1    2    0     0    3   5

+and then convert it to a *rankings* object:

 ``` r
 R <- as.rankings(R)
 ```